-Author Larry Gross provides a solid overview of LGBT people in relation to mass media (prior to 2001) in his book, Up from Invisibility: Lesbians, Gay Men, and the Media in America.
+Author Larry Gross provides a solid overview of LGBTQ people in relation to mass media (prior to 2001) in his book, Up from Invisibility: Lesbians, Gay Men, and the Media in America.

 NLGJA (originally knowns as the National Lesbian & Gay Journalists Association) was founded in 1990 by openly gay newspaper editor Roy Aarons.
 It’s an organization of journalists, media professionals, educators and students working from within the news industry to foster fair and accurate coverage of LGBT issues.
 NLGJA opposes all forms of workplace bias and provides professional development to its members.
 To learn more, click here.

-To learn more about the AIDS epidemic we recommend the following two books: And the Band Played On by Randy Shilts and How to Survive a Plague by David France.
+To learn more about the AIDS epidemic, read And the Band Played On by Randy Shilts and How to Survive a Plague by David France.
 David France also directed a documentary of the same name.